rajbagri/15-Days-Of-Code-2023/RAJBAGRI.md

   ## Day 6

     september/3/2023
+  ### learn more about mvvm architecture
+  - MVVM separates Model, View, and ViewModel.
+  - Data binding and LiveData for UI updates.
+  - ViewModel handles UI logic and data.
+  - Learn it by implementing to do list app and push it in github
+  - github link -
   ### Coding question
   - Question 1 - check isomorphism in tree <br>
     submission link https://practice.geeksforgeeks.org/problems/check-if-tree-is-isomorphic/1 <br>